Meet Cassandra Rice

 Cassandra Rice is the candidate that Montgomery County deserves.

-For almost 20 years, since attending the University of Dayton School of Law, Cassandra has called Montgomery County her home.
+For nearly 20 years, since attending the University of Dayton School of Law, Cassandra has called Montgomery County her home.
 On the third day of law school, Cassandra met and fell in love with her husband, Michael.
 They have been happily married for eleven years and have two boys, Cameron and Ethan.
 You can find Cassandra coaching her sons’ basketball teams on any given Saturday or Sunday between November and March.

 Cassandra is licensed to practice law in the State of Ohio, the United States District Courts for the Northern and Southern Districts of Ohio, the Sixth Circuit Court of Appeals, the Seventh Circuit Court of Appeals, and the United States Supreme Court.